 Unusual Options Activity Insight: Netflix

-Shares of Netflix (NASDAQ:NFLX) saw some unusual options activity on Tuesday.
-Following the unusual option alert, the stock price moved up to $543.47.
+Netflix (NASDAQ:NFLX) shares experienced unusual options activity on Tuesday.
+The stock price moved up to $535.18 following the option alert.

 - Option Type: SWEEP